University of Denver: Campus

 At the beginning of the summer of 2011, the 41-year-old Penrose Library closed for a $32 million renovation, and reopened in the spring of 2013 as the Anderson Academic Commons, a 21st-century high-tech collaboration and study space.

 In May 2016, the 47,000 square foot Anna & John J. Sie International Relations Complex opened as an addition to Cherrington Hall.
 The addition rises five stories, and includes classrooms, offices, and an expansive event space and deck on the fifth floor.
 The building also features a blue-tiled tower prominent in the university's skyline.

 In 2016, the university opened the 130,000 square foot Daniel Felix Ritchie School of Engineering and Computer Science on the southern end of campus, adjacent to Olin Hall.
 The building features classroom, laboratory, and office spaces for faculty, as well as a cafe on the first floor.
 The structure is notable for its zinc and limestone dome rising five floors above the main entrance.

-In 2018, then-Chancellor Rebecca Chopp and university architect Mark Rodgers introduced the Denver Advantage Campus Framework Plan, which aimed to provide a path forward for the university's physical campus.

 In September 2020, the Dimond Family Residential Village opened to house first-year students, and the Burwell Center for Career Achievement opened to house alumni engagement and career services offices, replacing the Leo Block Alumni Center.
 Both are on track to achieve LEED certification and are the first structures completed under the Denver Advantage Campus Framework Plan.

 In October 2021, the establishment of the James C. Kennedy Mountain Campus was announced with a $26 million gift from a university alumnus.